diegao15/GrammarBOT/README.md

 //if there are nothing on the response so we got a TimeOut<br />
     MessageBox.Show("Time out ...");<br />

-  <p>After that you just need to checK about the response on the "Matches" Array </p>
+  <p>//After that you just need to checK about the response on the "Matches" Array </p>
   //Check if there are any response from the server<br />
   if (gBot.GResponse != null)<br />
   {<br />